fosres/Sins-in-Software/README.md

 # Sins-in-Software
-All the Coding Lessons You Learned...The Unnecessary Hard Way
+All the Coding Lessons You Learned...The Unnecessarily Hard Way